Preventive Maintenance Plan for 2026: Free Checklists & Examples

 Time-Based Maintenance

 Time-based maintenance, also known as interval-based maintenance, is a maintenance strategy in which maintenance tasks are scheduled based on predetermined time intervals.
 In this approach, critical equipment or machinery undergo maintenance activities at regular intervals regardless of the asset’s usage or condition.
-Examples of interval-based maintenance include servicing the air conditioning every month during the summer, replenishing salt for soft water systems and cleaning vents to comply with health standards at least twice per year.
+Examples of interval-based maintenance include servicing an air-conditioning unit every month during the summer, replenishing salt for soft water systems and cleaning vents to comply with health standards at least twice per year.

-Preventive maintenance tasks (or PM tasks) are performed regularly to minimize the risk of unexpected failures and maintain equipment reliability and increase uptime.
+Preventive maintenance tasks (or PM tasks) are performed regularly to minimize the risk of unexpected failure modes, maintain equipment reliability and increase uptime.
 Create a monthly or annual maintenance schedule that follows manufacturer recommendations for inspecting and cleaning equipment to keep you on track.

 Usage-Based Maintenance

 Usage-based maintenance is when maintenance tasks are carried out based on equipment usage.
 For instance, maintenance tasks are scheduled for a hydraulic system when fluid contamination levels reach a critical point.
-Whether it’s a vehicle oil change or an essential piece of machinery that reaches a certain number of hours, staying on top of proper maintenance ensures long-lasting use of important equipment.
+Whether it’s a vehicle oil change or an essential piece of machinery that reaches a certain number of hours, staying on top of proper maintenance ensures long-lasting use and extends the asset lifecycle of important equipment.

 Condition-Based Maintenance

 Condition-based maintenance involves condition monitoring of your most crucial assets to identify maintenance activities and needs.
-It relies on sensors to capture real-time information about equipment (such as temperature sensors or vibration sensors) for anomalies.
+It relies on sensors (i.e., temperature sensors or vibration sensors) that capture real-time information about equipment to detect anomalies.
 For example, an infrared sensor could gather extreme temperature data from far away, showing that a piece of manufacturing equipment is operating above its standard temperature.
 This maintenance approach is different in that it’s not on a set schedule but more based on the condition metrics for a piece of equipment.

 Predictive Maintenance

 Predictive maintenance (PdM) goes a step further.
 It combines condition monitoring with machine learning to predict a system crash before it happens.
-PdM is especially helpful in manufacturing and energy industries that require more complex equipment.
-It automates work orders to help managers predict downtime based on past trends.
-This way they can schedule preventive maintenance tasks to reduce crashes on critical operational equipment.
+This allows you to schedule maintenance only when your machinery actually needs it.

 Prescriptive Maintenance